I’ve always been aware that being part of a double culture (Belgian and Moroccan) plays an important role in my artistic self-expression;

 #Confusedletters represents who I am and all the deep questions around identity, humanism, universal values, tolerance, acceptance.

 That project is my way to say: “It’s okay to feel confused, it’s okay to feel like belonging to nowhere and everywhere at the same time“.

-Humanity is the second part of an ongoing series of visuals I’m working on, using aquarel and fountain pens.
+Bridges is the first ever part of an ongoing series of visuals I’m working on, using aquarel and fountain pens.